Aroweeri/BBCursorDriver/README.md

 With your boogie board connected to your computer via usb, run your newly generated executable with elevated priveledges, giving an argument to the device file that represents your boogie board:

-	sudo bash bbcursordriver.sh "/dev/usb/hiddev0"
+	sudo bbcursordriver /dev/usb/hiddev0

-The intermediary shell script exists because occasionally the boogie board stops sending data, which will result in the inability to use it.
-Basically the shell script restarts the process every second to prevent the user from having to go and manually kill the process when this happens.
+You may find that your cursor freezes and the boogie board becomes unresponsive at random intervals.
+This is a known problem and I've been investigating it for some time.
+The current solution is to kill the process and restart it.

 You can now control your cursor with the precision of a pen!
 Enjoy The orientation to place the boogie board for it to match with your screen is with the plug/cord